Work from Home (song): Composition and lyrical interpretation

 "Work from Home" is a midtempo R&B song with elements of trap music.
 Katherine St. Asaph of Pitchfork noted elements of Rnbass in its production, while Meaghan Garvey from MTV found tropical house influences on its beats.
 Discussing the song musically, Chris Martins from Billboard classified it as "a pop-R&B confection that siphons off the a tropically tinted EDM pool."
 According to the sheet music published by Sony/ATV Music Publishing, "Work from Home" is written in the time signature of common time, with a moderate tempo of 105 beats per minute.
 It is composed in the key of A♭ major as quintet's voices span the tonal nodes of G_{3} to F_{5}.
 "Work from Home" follows a chord progression of F_{m}–D♭—A♭.

 According with J.C.
 Pan from The Fader, "Work from Home" uses work as a euphemism for sexual seduction, "rolling out one job-related double entendre after another".
 In review of the album 7/27, Peter Meister from Sputnikmusic describing the song, wrote, "In the sparkling, sexy "Work from Home", R&B crooner Ty Dolla Sign harmonizes perfectly with the girls amongst brimming, elegant synths that explode and rattle with booming, gritty bass over the demanding of their lover to not go to work but instead, put the "work" at home with her.
-Its instrumentation, which interpolates the riff of Daniel Bedingfield's 2001 song "Gotta Get Thru This", is complete with electro claps, strong bassline and backed-synths.
+Its instrumentation, which interpolates the riff of Daniel Bedingfield's 2001 UK garage song "Gotta Get Thru This", is complete with electro claps, strong bassline and backed-synths.

 The song has a typical verse-pre-chorus-chorus structure with a rap bridge done by Ty Dolla Sign before the third chorus and the outro.
 The song begins with bubbling beat and finger snaps.
 The first verse is sung by Cabello, the first pre-chorus is sung by Kordei.
 "I know you're always on the night shift/but I can't stand these nights alone", she sings.
 Following is the chorus sung by Jauregui, with the word "work" repeated seven times after each line.
 The second verse is sung by Hernandez who sings: "Let's put it into motion / Imma give you a promotion / I'll make it feel like a vacay / Turn the bed into an ocean".
 Hansen sings the second pre-chorus.
 Ty Dolla Sign sings after the second chorus, and on the third and final chorus Cabello, Hansen, and Jauregui close the song with an ad-libbed outro.